BouncyElf/flow/README.md

 	}
 	// limit the number of concurrent jobs f.Limit(10)
-	// wait and add counter
+	// wait and execute job
 	f.Run()
 }
 ```